MartyO256/find-files-by-patterns/README.md

 ---

-Use the iteration protocol to find files upwards and downwards in the file system.
+Use the iterator pattern to find files upwards and downwards in the file system.

 ---